 2. Understand the Different Types of Home Loans

-Home loans come in various types, each with its own benefits and eligibility criteria:
+Home loan s come in various types, each with its own benefits and eligibility criteria, here’s the guide:

 - Conventional Loans: Ideal for borrowers with strong credit and a solid financial history.